Hampi is the undisputed bouldering capital of India. The entire landscape is made of granite crags and boulders, some bearing the marks...

 Virupaksha Temple information

-The focal point of Hampi Bazaar is the Virupaksha Temple, one of the city’s oldest structures.
+The focal point of Hampi Bazaar is the Virupaksha Temple, one of the city’s oldest structures, and Hampi’s only remaining working temple.
 The main gopuram (gateway tower), almost 50m high, was built in 1442, with a smaller one added in 1510.
-The main shrine is dedicated to Virupaksha, a form of Shiva.
+The main shrine is dedicated to Virupaksha, an incarnation of Shiva.

-If Lakshmi (the temple elephant) and her attendant are around, she’ll bless you on the forehead for a coin.
-The adorable Lakshmi takes her morning bath at 8.30am, just down the way by the river ghats.
+If Lakshmi, the temple elephant , and her attendant are around, she’ll smooch (bless) you for a coin; she gets her morning bath at 8am down by the river ghats.